binazgreat/alx-higher_level_programming/0x02-python-import_modules/README.md

 Task5-Write a program that imports the variable a from the file variable_load_5.py and prints its value.
 Task6-Write a program that imports all functions from the file calculator_1.py and handles basic operations.
 Task7-Write a program that prints #pythoniscool, followed by a new line, in the standard output.
+Task8-Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode: